Remembering the German Resistance | DW | 19.07.2019

 A place of remembrance

-Housing the German Resistance Memorial Center inside the "Bendlerblock" was a conscious choice: The inconspicuous seeming building complex was the headquarters of the German military during the Nazi dictatorship.
-It was from here that Claus Schenk Graf von Stauffenberg and his fellow resistance fighters planned their assassination attempt on Hitler, which saw Hitler being killed by a bomb in the Wolf's Lair, the Führer's military headquarters.
-After it had become clear that their plot had failed, Stauffenberg and three of his closest allies were executed in the inner courtyard of the Bendlerblock building.
+Housing the German Resistance Memorial Center inside the Bendlerblock was a conscious choice: The inconspicuous seeming building complex was the headquarters of the German military during the Nazi dictatorship.
+It was from here that Claus Schenk Graf von Stauffenberg and his fellow resistance fighters planned their assassination attempt on Hitler, which aimed to kill Hitler with a bomb in the Wolf's Lair, the Führer's military headquarters.
+After it had become clear their plot had failed, Stauffenberg and three of his closest allies were executed in the inner courtyard of the Bendlerblock building.

+This direct connection to the historic site is of fundamental importance, says Johannes Tuchel, head of the Memorial Center.

 Known and unknown heroes